amney/rest-media-center-api/docs/_build/html/_sources/tutorial.txt

 .. note::

-   You can search for film names by appending the ?name parameter and providing a search string
+   You can search for films by name by appending the ?name parameter and providing a search string

 To GET a detailed view of one film::